ThePennyGoblin/SMU_Project_3_Team-_1/README.md

 ## Learning Notes
 Kevin Khan : Bootswatch makes life so much easier.
 Gives us a CSS format out of the box.
 Caite Green : There are a lot of team members with impressive skills.
 Hire them.
 Look at this app.
 Also, learned a number of future-proofing and trouble-shooting methods like function-wrapping and creating safe errors so VSCode offers up suggestions.
-Abigail Presley :
+Abigail Presley : The importance of testing across various browsers to Tcheck for inconsistencies and the use of bootstrap doing all of the css work for us saves so much time and work.
 Saad Nasir :
-Josh Still :
+Josh Still : HTML and frontend.

 ## Resources
     - Anonymized Dataset - original data sourced from industrial butcher production-line camera reader.